Skip to main content

 • SMO 1: Quality Assurance

-The fifth quality assurance review cycle commenced in 2021.
-During this new 3-year cycle, ICPAU will continue to perform robust reviews on firms selected on a risk basis.
+The fifth quality assurance review cycle commenced in 2021 and is set to be completed in April 2024.
+During this new 3-year cycle, ICPAU will continue to perform reviews on firms selected on a risk basis.

 ICPAU provides training for QA reviewers, updates the QA methodology, and reviews procedures on an ongoing basis.
-The Review team underwent training on the forthcoming new and revised standards (ISA 220 Revised, ISQM1 and ISQM 2) as well as Anti-Money Laundering Regulations & Requirements in Q1 2021 to prepare for the new cycle.
-The ICPAU QA methodology & procedures have been reviewed and updated to reflect changes in the standards and the regulatory environment.
+In 2022, the review team underwent training on the new and revised standards: namely, ISA 220 Revised, ISQM 1, and ISQM 2.
+ICPAU also participates in the PAFA trainings for QA reviewers.
+In addition to the routine quality assurance review program, ICPAU will conduct AML/CFT onsite inspection.
+By October 2023, seven (7) firms had undergone an onsite inspection for compliance with AML requirements.
+The ICPAU QA methodology & procedures have been reviewed and updated in 2023 to reflect changes in the standards and the regulatory environment.

 The ICPAU also provides training, guidance, and tools (sample audit manual and sample quality control manual) to support its members with the QA review process.
 Furthermore, it is focusing on providing support to small and medium practitioners (SMP) and has shared guides issued by IFAC’s SMP Committee.
 The Institute raises awareness of these available resources through the “Technical Resources Section” of its website, e-newsletters, emails, and seminars.